 Before OKRs: The Red Letter Day, a Tale of Departmental Misalignment

 This series focuses on first hand accounts, anecdotes from the dark days before OKRs.
 They are necessarily anonymized, and however much like episodes from the Twilight Zone they might sound, we assure you they are all ungarnished, true stories.
-Indeed, if you would like to submit your own story for publishing on our Blog, I invite you to email me on [email protected]

 The focus of the majority of Gtmhub communications is answering the question ‘why OKRs?’ and helping with successful adoption.
 In this ‘Before OKRs’ series, we’ll use real world examples to illustrate the case for ‘why not Command and Control’; this being the methodology we’ve all lived under, realize it or not, and whether softly or rigidly imposed, lived under almost to the point of being rendered unable to envision any other mode of existence within the workplace.